10 Tips for Staying Healthy in the Winter Season

 Wear a sweater and cover yourself with a blanket if you feel cold.
 Dress appropriately and monitor the weather.

-9. Avoid stress
+9. Avoid Stress

 By reducing stress and negativity, you can conserve your inner resources and slow down unnecessary energy drains.
 Take note of your focus—is it physical or emotional?
 Are you experiencing stress due to your relationships, illness, work, or environment?
 Make a list of some suggestions for reducing stress and start working on living stress-free.

-10. Practice proper hygiene
+10. Practice Proper Hygiene

 Maintain good hygiene and wash your hands to prevent the spread of germs.
 Do you know that washing your hands is one of the most important steps to avoid getting sick and spreading germs to others?
 To stay healthy in winter, you should wash your hands frequently.